EnterpriseDB/repmgr/README.rst

 To look at the current lag between primary and each node listed in ``repl_node``, consult the ``repl_status`` view::

-  psql -d postgres -c "SELECT * FROM repl_status"
+  psql -d postgres -c "SELECT * FROM repmgr_test.repl_status"

 This view shows the latest monitor info from every node.